Stable set polytopes and their 1-skeleta: On -polytopes satisfying Theorem

 \section{On $0/1$-polytopes satisfying Theorem~\ref{RP1skeleton}}

-The goal of this section is to study the class of $0/1$-polytopes whose $1$-skeleton is described by the criterion in Theorem~\ref{RP1skeleton}; explicitly, a polytope $P$ belongs to this class iff $P$ satisfies the following condition:
+The goal of this section is to study the class of $0/1$-polytopes whose $1$-skeleton is described by the criterion in Theorem~\ref{RP1skeleton}.
+These results are summarized in Figure~\ref{inclusions-polytope-classes}.
+More explicitly, a polytope $P$ belongs to this class if and only if $P$ satisfies the following condition: